 Feature Size Measured in Nanometers

 The size of the elements that make up a transistor are measured in nanometers.
-For example, a 32 nm process technology refers to features 32 nm in size.
+For example, a 32 nm feature size refers to various elements of the transistor that are 32 nanometers in size.
 Also called a "technology node" and "process node," early chips were measured in micrometers (see table below).

-The feature size may refer to the length of the silicon channel between source and drain in the transistor.
-However, it may also be measured as the space between wires on a wiring layer.
+The feature size may refer to the length of the silicon channel between source and drain, and it may also be measured as the space between wires on a wiring layer.
 For the different types of transistors, see

 FET.

 The smallest feature sizes are found on the latest, high-end CPU, SoC and AI chips that retail from several hundred to several thousand dollars apiece.
-However, 8-bit and 16-bit microcontrollers (MCUs) are used by the billions every year and sell for as little as a dollar and less in quantity.
+However, 8-bit and 16-bit microcontrollers (MCUs) are used by the billions every year and some MCUs can sell for less than a dollar in quantity.
 They use far fewer transistors and have feature sizes like the high-end chips a decade or two earlier.
 See

 microcontroller,